nikolaaswillaert/hangman_nikow/README.md

 or open in IDE and run the main.py file

-## Timeline (How long did the project take?)
+## Timeline
-Approximately 5.5 hours
+Approximately 5.5 hours to completion
 - Started assignment on 14/06/2023 - 9.30 (am)
 - Finished assignment on 14/06/2023 - 15:00 (pm)